Huguitis/aoi.js-documentation/src/functions/util/fetch.md

 ## Example

-This will display information about the message which execute the `fetch` command:
+This will display information about the message using the `fetch` command:

 ```javascript
 bot.command({